bluz71/git-status-fly/README.md

 git --no-optional-locks status --porcelain=v2 --branch --show-stash --ignore-submodules -uno
 ```

-The output of the above `git status` command will be parsed to an output Bash or
+The result from that `git status` command will internally be parsed and be
-Zsh script, readily for sourcing, with the following environment variables:
+transformed to a series of POSIX shell environment variable statements ready for
+sourcing from a custom prompt script.

+The relevant environment variables will be:

 | Environment Variable | Description                                       | Value       |
 |----------------------|---------------------------------------------------|-------------|